What's My Line?

 On one edition, they played a trick on the panel by making Eamonn the mystery guest.
 This was a fallback plan that had been devised for the original US show in case a guest had to drop out at short notice, and had to be used on 7 December 1952, when the celebrity pulled out due to the Great Smog which engulfed London that week.
 The studio audience was also much smaller than usual and Gilbert Harding, having been made very ill by the smog himself, but persuaded to appear because no replacement was available in the circumstances, nearly collapsed under the heat of the studio lights.

-The weirdest occupation on the programme is widely believed to be a "saggar maker's bottom knocker".
+Unusual occupations which defeated the panel included Jelly Baby Varnisher, Hog Slapper, Catherine Wheel Winder and Pepperpot Perforator.
+But the weirdest occupation on the programme is widely believed to be a "saggar maker's bottom knocker", the job of a Mr Adams from Stoke-on-Trent.
 Saggars are used to hold and protect pottery during kiln-firing, and by placing various substances in a saggar it is possible to produce dramatic visual effects on the finished pottery.
 Don't go away, this is highly educational and nearly interesting.
 Producing saggars to the precise specifications required is a skilled job and needs a master craftsman - the saggar maker.
 However, making the bases of the saggars is a less skilled job which can be left to a lesser craftsman, namely the saggar maker's bottom knocker, who makes the bottom of the saggar by placing clay in a metal hoop and literally knocking it into shape.
 So now you know.
 Why not amaze your friends with this fascinating fact?

 Interestingly, the show that featured the Saggar Maker's Bottom Knocker was actually hosted by Gilbert Harding.
 He was originally signed up to host the programme in rotation with Andrews, but on his first show as host, someone behind the scenes sent out the guests in a different order to the cards that Gilbert had on his desk.
 This led to all sorts of confusion when the challenger, a panel beater (the pun was fully intended), was saying YES to answers that Gilbert - expecting a male nurse - swore the answer was NO. Harding became frustrated at the mixup and afterwards declared that he'd never host the show again.
 This was the cue for boxing commentator Eamonn Andrews to take up the chairman's role full-time.
 It seems this had been the original plan in any case, and the (very) short-lived rotation of hosts came about only because Harding expressed an interest in the job not knowing it had already been offered to Andrews.